TheDokT0r/quick-random/README.md

 [![install size](https://packagephobia.com/badge?p=quick-random)](https://packagephobia.com/result?p=quick-random)
 ## What is it?

-Quick random is a JavaScript/Typescript library that inclues multiple functions for generating random numbers, letters, strings, and more.
+Quick random is a JavaScript/Typescript library that inclues multiple functions for generating random numbers, letters, strings, objects and more.
 I've made this function to be as easy to use as possible, and I hope you enjoy it!

 ## Why though?